By: Terri Long

 The Foreign Trade Division references several different commodity classifications throughout its products and services.
 While most exporters are familiar with the Schedule B statistical classification (also commonly referred to as the Harmonized System), many of the other classifications are not as widely known.

-The March Trade Term of the Month is End-Use.
 End-use is a commodity classification system that identifies merchandise based on principal use rather than the physical characteristics of the merchandise.
 There are six principal categories:

 - Foods, Feeds & Beverages